EXPLAINER: What Russia's suspension of grain deal could mean

 On Monday, Ukraine said a dozen ships had sailed despite initially reporting that more than 200 vessels, many loaded and ready to travel, were stuck after Russia's weekend announcement.
 Such exports are crucial: Ukraine and Russia are key global suppliers of wheat, barley, sunflower oil and other food to countries in Africa, the Middle East and parts of Asia where many are already struggling with hunger.

-But it's not immediately clear who would choose to take the risk of sailing from Ukraine without Russia's protection after Moscow alleged a Ukrainian drone attack against its Black Sea fleet.
-Kremlin spokesman Dmitry Peskov said implementing the grain deal is “hardly feasible” in a situation when “Russia talks about the impossibility of guaranteeing the safety of navigation in the mentioned areas.”
+Analysts say it's unlikely insurers will risk covering ships sailing from Ukraine without Russia's protection after Moscow alleged a Ukrainian drone attack against its Black Sea fleet.
+Kremlin spokesman Dmitry Peskov said implementing the grain deal is “hardly feasible” when “Russia talks about the impossibility of guaranteeing the safety of navigation in the mentioned areas.”

 Here is what Russia's decision could mean for a world increasingly worried about food security and high food prices: